Applying for Your F-1 Visa

 Step 6: Prepare For Your Visa Interview

 A visa interview may be short, or you may be asked a lot of questions!
-Be prepared to answer the following questions during your interview:
+Be prepared to adress the following during your interview:

 - Why you want to study in the United States